Coeliac disease can be diagnosed at any age, and both children and adults can show symptoms

-Only after coeliac disease is confirmed can the patient start a gluten-free diet.
+Only after coeliac disease is confirmed can you start a gluten-free diet.

-If you're already on a gluten-free diet and find it hard to reintroduce gluten, your GP should refer you to a specialist and explain to you that you may not be able to get gluten-free foods on prescription if you don't have your coeliac disease confirmed by biopsy.
+If you're already on a gluten-free diet and find it hard to eat gluten again, your GP should refer you to a specialist.
+You may not be able to get gluten-free foods on prescription if you do not have coeliac disease confirmed by a biopsy.

 Tests after diagnosis

 If you've been diagnosed with coeliac disease, you may also have other tests to assess how the condition has affected you so far.